Our Services

 Published on: 5/21/2026

-See below for full details on these emerging treatments and other important considerations that could impact your next steps in care.
+Below, you'll find full details on these emerging treatments and other important factors that may shape your next steps in care.

 Severe anaphylaxis is a rapid, life-threatening allergic reaction that can involve multiple organ systems.
 It typically develops within minutes of exposure to a trigger (such as foods, insect stings or medications) and can lead to cardiovascular collapse, airway obstruction and death if not treated immediately.
 While epinephrine and supportive measures remain the cornerstone of emergency care, researchers are exploring biological therapies for severe anaphylaxis to prevent, blunt or even halt these reactions at the molecular level.